 c) Fees for a request in accordance with §6.17 of Article 6 of Appendix 30B also contains a possible subsequent request (resubmission) in accordance with §6.25.
 A request in accordance with §6.17 of Article 6 of Appendix 30B for a submission treated as that under §6.1 in accordance with §7.7 of Article 7 shall not be charged.

-d) For cases of consolidation of frequency assignments in the MIFR of different GSO networks submitted by an administration (or an administration acting on behalf of a group of named administrations) under Article 11 of the Radio Regulations, category N1 shall apply, for cases submitted under Appendices 30 or 30A, category P2 shall apply, and for cases submitted under Appendix 30B, category P5 shall apply.f
+d) For cases of consolidation of frequency assignments in the MIFR of different GSO networks submitted by an administration (or an administration acting on behalf of a group of named administrations) under Article 11 of the Radio Regulations, category N1 shall apply, for cases submitted under Appendices 30 or 30A, category P2 shall apply, and for cases submitted under Appendix 30B, category P5 shall apply.

+e) [Procedure B] For non-geostationary satellite networks, the flat fee for categories C1, C2, C3, N1, N2 and N3 is applicable from 100 units to [1000] units.
+Above [1000] units, the fee per additional unit is equal to the flat fee divided by [1000].

+f) [Procedure C] For non-geostationary satellite networks subject to Nos.
+22.5C, 22.5D, 22.5F of Article 22 or to No. 9.7B of Section II of Article 9, the processing charges of categories C1, C2, C3, N1, N2, N3 and N4 are increased by [y] CHF.

 * Definition of category for coordination (C) and notification (N)